for-giobbe/BASE/README.md

 1.   **analyze**        compare which model (out of two) fits best to each OG.

-2.   **annotate**	reformat from codeml output(s) the internal nodes/branches annotation along with the associated tips.
+2.   **annotate**	reformat internal nodes/branches annotation along with the associated tips from codeml output(s).

 3.   **extract**        retrive metrics of equivalent branches and/or clades, allowing a treshold for missing species.